truekas/PencilSharpener/DISCORD.md

-# [Ti50 Unenrollment > v133] Pencil Sharpener
+# [Ti50 Unenrollment] Pencil Sharpener

 ## What is it?
 Pencil Sharpener is an exploit developed by @caenjones and @kas that allows users to unenroll non *factory-keyrolled* Ti50 Chromebooks using a modified version of the pencil method.

 The writeup can be viewed at: https://github.com/truekas/PencilSharpener (please star the repo it validates my life choices)

-You can also watch our proof of concept video on Odysee, which was generously created by another student: https://ody.sh/xySDCFhvHi
+You can also watch our proof of concept video, which was generously created by another student: https://ody.sh/xySDCFhvHi

 ## Thanks to
 - Fairfax County Public Schools Department of Information Technology (ohno im doxxed)